I had one of these on my window sill at home

 A keeper refreshing the water bowls

-Bomana War Cemetery on the way into Port Moresby where the fallen from The Kokoda Track were interned.
+Bomana War Cemetery on the way into Port Moresby where the fallen from The Kokoda Track were interred.

 I had never before heard that any British soldiers were involved (see top notice).